scollier/SATraining/configFlannel.md

 # ip a l flannel.1
 ```

-From any node in the cluster, check the cluster members by issuing a query to etcd via curl.
+From any node in the cluster, check the cluster members by issuing a query to etcd server via curl.
 You should see that three servers have consumed subnets.
 You can associate those subnets to each server by the MAC address that is listed in the output.

+*Here the etcd server is the master node*

 ```
 # curl -L http://x.x.x.x:4001/v2/keys/coreos.com/network/subnets | python -mjson.tool